Flobbos/laravel-crudable/README.md

 ```

+If you add the --translated option when generating a resource the package will
+automatically generate a model translation class.

 ### How to use translation functions

 You need to run your language options as a foreach loop and send